-Location of project: Canada, Finland, Greenland, Iceland, Norway, Russian Federation, Sweden, Alaska Expand all
+Location of project: Canada, Finland, Greenland, Iceland, Norway, Russian Federation, Sweden, Alaska Show all

 The Oil Spill Recovery Institute (OSRI) in Cordova, Alaska annually awards graduate fellowships.
 We are soliciting proposals for two new graduate research fellowships.
 New fellowships are made available on a competitive basis to students admitted to or enrolled in a full-time masters or doctoral program at accredited colleges and universities.
 Fellowships may be funded for up to two years for masters or four years for doctoral level research.
 Previously funded students whose fellowships are expiring may reapply for additional funding, but their proposal will be evaluated as a new proposal.
 Proposals for up to $30,000 per year will be accepted.
 Funding can be used for stipend, tuition, and other research-related expenses.
 A 25% match contribution is required